gitextensions/GitExtensionsDoc/source/settings.rst

   .. setting:: Project ID

-    Use ``Get Project ID from server`` link to obtaint it automatically (required valid access token or public access rights for project).
-Alternativelly you can enter the Project ID from Gitlab instance website.
+    Use ``Get Project ID from server`` link to obtain it automatically (required valid access token or public access rights for project).
+Alternatively, you can enter the Project ID from Gitlab website.

   .. setting:: Api Token